Not Sticking to Vaccine Schedule May Harm Kids

 Jun 19th, 2012

 This report was later retracted by The Lancet.
-It turned out that the head of the “study” released this report for a personal gain.
-However damage had already been made.
-Concerned parents have already questioned the health effects of vaccination; especially because the retraction came twelve years after.
+It turned out that the head of the “study” released this report for personal gain.
+However, the damage had already been made.
+Concerned parents have already questioned the health effects of vaccination; especially because the retraction came twelve years later.
 Some parents refuse to allow their children to be vaccinated.
-While some who do have their children vaccinated, have resulted in making their own immunization schedule for fear that the children are often given too many shots too soon.
+Some who do have their children vaccinated have resulted in making their immunization schedule for fear that the children are often given too many shots too soon.

 However in an email to Reuters Health, Dr. Carol Baker, ACIP’s chair and a professor of pediatrics at the Baylor College of Medicine in Houston wrote: “The recommended schedule is based on indisputable scientific evidence that the vaccines will work to prevent infections and are safe,”